-This Triple Berry Slab Pie, made with fresh strawberries, blueberries, and blackberries, is a delicious way to feed a crowd at any backyard cookout, block party, or potluck!
+This Triple Berry Slab Pie, made with fresh berries, is a delicious way to feed a crowd at any backyard cookout, block party, or potluck!
 The super flaky all-butter crust is the star of the show, but the gooey berry filling shines with every bite!

 Pie!
 Pie!!
 IT’S PIE SEASON!!!